shelleywong/BoxAndArrow/README.md

 * [GNU Make](https://www.gnu.org/software/make/) builds executable targets from the source code.
 * [Emscripten](https://emscripten.org/docs/introducing_emscripten/about_emscripten.html) is an open-source toolchain that compiles C and C++ code to WebAssembly, enabling the code to be run on the Web.
   * If you have not previously worked with Emscripten, you will need to [download and install the emsdk repo](https://emscripten.org/docs/getting_started/downloads.html).
-  * In order to use Emscripten on a separate project (outside of the emsdk directory), we need to activate the PATH & other environment variables in the current terminal.
+  * In order to use Emscripten on a separate project (outside of the emsdk directory), you will need to activate the PATH & other environment variables in the current terminal.
 From the `emsdk` directory, run `source ./emsdk_env.sh`
 * [Node.js](https://nodejs.org/en/) is used by both Emscripten and JSAV.
 * [Python](https://www.python.org/) is used by Emscripten.
   * This project uses [Flask](https://flask.palletsprojects.com/en/1.1.x/), a lightweight Python web application framework.
 I recommend that you use Python 3 (Flask supports Python 3.5 and newer).
-  * Since different Python projects have different requirements, it is recommended that you [create a separate virtual environment](https://flask.palletsprojects.com/en/1.1.x/installation/#install-flask) for each Python project.
+  * Since different Python projects have different requirements, it is also recommended that you [create a separate virtual environment](https://flask.palletsprojects.com/en/1.1.x/installation/#install-flask) for each Python project.
 This helps you avoid problems with incompatible library versions or packages installed for other projects.
 Make sure you install Flask inside of the virtual environment that you plan to use for this project.<br>

 The Python packages used by this application are listed in `requirements.txt`:
 ```